 - Seventh Sense for optimizing email send times.

 AI is one of those things that seems like a black box to many.
 To others, it’s not worth their time because it’s “not mature yet.”
 The fact is, there's a good chance that you've been using rudimentary AI for some time.
 Things like email personalization, pulling the first names of contacts into your emails is a first step toward a smart, AI-powered email.
-Website personalization takes that further examining their history on your website, and providing content that is more relevant to their stage in the buyer's journey.
+Website personalization takes that further examining a user's history on your website, and providing content that is relevant to their stage in the buyer's journey.

 Strong Integrations Make A Strong Platform